Ada-Developers-Academy/core-unit-3/tests/test-syntax-detail.md

 Describe blocks:

-- Can contain unit tests (described below), other describe blocks, and helper functions.
+- Can contain unit tests (details below), other describe blocks, and helper functions.
 - Are optional!
 A test suite doesn't require a `describe` block to exist.

 Let's dive into `describe` blocks in detail.